Ariel Laur is a freelance writer from NYC who enjoys writing on a variety of topics and sharing useful information with readers.

 Ouidad Styling Steps:

-2. Followed by gel working the gel from the scalp outwardly.
-This also works to separate the curls giving them nice definition.
+- Follow with gel, working the gel from the scalp outwardly.
+This also works to separate the curls giving them a nice definition.

-3. Then, sectioning the hair and applying more gel from the root outward.
+- Section the hair and apply more gel from the root outward.

-5. Air dry or diffuse (a diffuser is a hair dryer attachment) dry.
+- Air dry or diffuse (a diffuser is a hairdryer attachment) dry.

 Lorraine Massey, founder of DevaCurl, believes that once you begin properly moisturizing your hair and staying away from shampoos with sulfates the big volume and stereotypical frizz will be a thing of the past.
 Conversely, if you still want to keep some volume you can scrunch your hair and shake some volume using your fingers like a comb near the scalp.